Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 ## Changing the implementation of a class

-We have arrived at a situation where the class 'WordSet' "encapsulates" a List.
-Is this reasonable?
-Perhaps.
-This is because we can make other changes to the class if we so desire, and before long we might arrive at a situation where the word set has to be, for example, saved into a file.
-If we make all these changes inside the class WordSet without changing the names of the methods that the user interface uses, we don't have to modify the actual user interface at all.
+In our current implementation, the class 'WordSet' encapsulates a List.
+Is this a reasonable approach?
+It could be, as it allows us to make further changes to the class if necessary.
+For instance, if we want to save the word set into a file in the future, we can modify the class WordSet without changing the public interfaces used by the UserInterface class.

-The main point here is that changes made inside the class WordSet don't affect the class UserInterface.
-This is because the user interface uses WordSet through the methods that it provides -- these are called its public interfaces.
+The key advantage of encapsulation is that changes made inside the WordSet class do not affect the UserInterface class.
+The UserInterface class accesses WordSet only through its public interfaces (methods), which shields it from any changes made to the implementation of WordSet.

 ## Implementing new functionality: palindromes

-In the future, we might want to augment the program so that the class 'WordSet' offers some new functionalities.
-If, for example, we wanted to know how many of the entered words were palindromes, we could add a method called 'palindromes' into the program.
+In the future, we may want to add new functionalities to the program through the class `WordSet`.
+For example, if we wanted to determine how many of the entered words were palindromes, we could add a method called 'palindromes' to the class.

 ```java
 public void start() {